Over Yonder by Sean Dietrich #bookreview #audiobook @tnzfiction

 Review

-Need a fast paced thriller to get your blood pumping…THIS IS IT!
+Need a book you won’t stop thinking about…THIS IS IT!
 Grab your copy today!

 I received this novel from the publisher for a honest review.